ioannis-toumboglou/tor-web-crawler/README.md

    the database.
 Then repeats the same procedure for each one of them, thus implementing a breadth-first search.

-After collecting the content, the text found in these pages is extracted and is stored in the database.
+While collecting the content, the text found in these pages is extracted and is stored in the database.
-An unsupervised machine learing algorithm is used in order to classify the content, based on the threat type it refers to.
+An unsupervised machine learing algorithm is then used in order to classify it, based on the threat type it refers to.

 The machine learning algorithm used is K-Means.